pymeasure/leco-protocol/control_protocol.md

 #### Component

-Any Component, i.e. any participant in the LECO protocol, MUST offer the following methods.
+Any Component, i.e. any participant in the LECO protocol, MUST offer the [OpenRPC Service Discovery Method](https://spec.open-rpc.org/#service-discovery-method) and the following methods.

 .. jsonschema:: schemas/actor.json